What is SPS Workday?

 What do you need to do?

 The state requires employees to review their personal/demographic information.
-Employee should log into myUMBC and review current personal information under their profile by May 15, 2018.
+Employee should log into myUMBC and review current personal information under their profile by May 15, 2018 and on a periodic basis in the future:

 - Log-into myUMBC